 As a school we take internet safety very seriously.
 Our students use the internet and it is our responsibility to ensure they use it in a safe way.
+As a trust, we employ a range of measures to support this.
+We have filtering systems that ensure that illegal or explicit content cannot be accessed and we employ another piece of software, Smoothwall, which reports any concerns about a young person’s activity whilst using a computer directly to our safeguarding team.
+All of our staff are trained annually in online safety to ensure that they have a solid understanding of the potential risks for anyone using the internet, online games or social media.
 We teach specific lessons on internet safety, but you will find below some brief guidelines on keeping your child safe on the internet at home.

-How to keep help your child keep safe online
+How to help keep your child safe online:

 - Explore the internet together.
 Ask your child to show you their favourite websites and apps and what they do on them.
 Show you are interested by listening to them and encouraging them to teach you about the apps and websites they use.

 - Chat little and often about online safety so it becomes a normal part of the conversation.
 Ask if anything ever worries them while they’re online.
 Make sure they know that if they ever feel worried, they can get help by talking to you or another trusted adult.

 - Help your child identify trusted adults who can help them if they are worried.
 This includes you and other adults at home, as well as staff from school.